-- Folders with sensitive information regarding participants will be locked in a filing cabinet. - Records will be shredded six years after participants have graduated high school. - Copies of requisitions, travel requests, and other items indicating grant funds were utilized will be kept in organized binders.

-• The grant specialist will approve funding for operational purposes only when it falls within the regulatory guidelines.
+- Folders with sensitive information regarding participants will be locked in a filing cabinet. - Records will be shredded six years after participants have graduated high school. - Copies of requisitions, travel requests, and other items indicating grant funds were utilized will be kept in organized binders. - The grant specialist will approve funding for operational purposes only when it falls within the regulatory guidelines. - The grant accounted will approve the amount of money that can be spent for such purposes that the grant specialist approves. - Annual reporting will be submitted in a timely manner and consist of all necessary components as outlined in regulation.